 Derek J. Wright currently plays 4th horn in the Amarillo Symphony.
 He has also performed with the Fort Worth Symphony Orchestra, the Phoenix Symphony, the New World Symphony, the Baton Rouge Symphony Orchestra, and multiple other organizations.
 As a solo musician, Derek has performed at many symposiums and workshops.
 In 2015 he was a semi-finalist in the professional division at the International Horn Competition of America.
 Derek has studied with William VerMeulen, John Ericson, Herbert Winslow, and Kazimierz Machala.
 He holds degrees from Arizona State University, the University of Minnesota, and the University of Illinois.
 Derek is an owner of Houghton Horns and also serves as Director of Operations.

 Karen Houghton has been a private horn instructor for over forty years and has taught in the Dallas/Fort Worth area for the past thirty years.
 During this time, she has had over one hundred high school students place in the prestigious Texas Music Educators Association All-State Bands/Orchestras.
 Several of her former students now hold professional teaching and playing positions across the country.
 Karen enjoys teaching all levels and loves to see each student excel and reach their potential on the horn.
 She studied horn with Fred Fox at California State University, Long Beach, where she earned her bachelor’s degree in music performance.
 Other notable teachers were James Decker, Michael Hoeltzel (HFM Detmold) and William Scharnberg.
 Karen has held the positions of second horn in the Long Beach Symphony, Co-Principal horn in the Orquesta Sinfonica del Valle (Cali, Colombia) and is currently 2nd horn in the Wichita Falls Symphony Orchestra, in addition to freelancing in the DFW area.
 Karen is an owner of Houghton Horns.

-Victoria Matthews is a horn player and educator from Fort Worth, Texas.
-After falling in love with the horn in high school, she decided to pursue a career in orchestral music and has since performed in venues including Carnegie Hall, The Cathedral of St. John the Divine, The Morton H. Meyerson Symphony Center, and the Teatro Gran Rex in Buenos Aires, Argentina.
+Victoria Paarup is a horn player and educator from Fort Worth, Texas.
+After falling in love with the horn in high school while studying with Karen Houghton, she decided to pursue a career in orchestral music.
+She holds degrees in Horn Performance from Texas Christian University (BM) and The Manhattan School of Music (MM), studying with Heather Test and Michelle Baker, respectively.
 Victoria is the Sales Manager and Social Media Coordinator of Houghton Horns.